Keeping It Simple Italian

 • Kosher salt and pepper

-Traditional bechamel does not have Parmesan cheese but I always add it to my Italian bechamel sauce to add a little extra creaminess and flavor.
+Traditional bechamel does not have Parmesan cheese but I always add it to my sauce to add a little extra creaminess and flavor.

 besciamella